kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.7.5 - October 19, 2022 =
+* Changed official URL to https://www.videopack.video to avoid WordPress trademark violation.
+* Updated Video.js to v7.20.3
+* Adjusted video player script registration order to avoid undefined variables on page load.
+* Modified CSS for video player info bar to prevent it from extending beyond the edge of the video.

 = 4.7.4 - February 26, 2022 =
 * Updated Video.js to v7.17.0
 * Updated Freemius SDK to v2.4.3